-Many hundreds of students at Salford University have taken the Wordscope writing workshop programme and found it an incredibly useful and beneficial experience, one which enhanced their academic writing and gave them a valuable skill to take into the job market.
-Below you will find testimonials from Salford University students about Wordscope.
-We hope that in reading them you will feel that committing yourself to Wordscope would be one of the most important actions you can take while at Salford University.
+Thousands of students at University of Salford have taken the Wordscope writing workshop programme and found it an incredibly useful and beneficial experience, one which enhanced their academic writing and gave them a valuable set of skills to take into the job market.
+Below you will find testimonials from University of Salford students about Wordscope.
+We hope that in reading them you will feel that committing yourself to Wordscope would be one of the most important actions you can take while at University of Salford.

 1. "I have found Wordscope highly beneficial, both during my time at Salford and after.
 The programme has significantly enhanced my writing practice and made my understanding of good practice more comprehensive.
 As an undergraduate it helped me approach written assignments with much more confidence.
 Post-degree, my employment involves proofreading professional documents.
 It would be no exaggeration to state that Wordscope in part helped me secure the position, and that it constitutes a constant resource: a substantial body of technical material and guidelines to call upon.
 Wordscope is a valuable and rewarding programme.
 It is well-structured, well taught and inclusive.
 I think that participants are likely to benefit no matter their initial English ability.
 I appreciate being given the opportunity to participate, and would not hesitate to recommend it to all students."